Aryan-Gandhi/AthinaOA/README.md

 ## Project Overview
-This project enables you to upload a PDF file and interactively ask questions about its content using a conversational AI.
-The application uses Streamlit for the front-end, LangChain for text processing, and OpenAI for generating embeddings and responses.
+This project lets you upload a PDF file and interactively ask questions about its content using conversational AI.
+The application uses Streamlit for the front end, LangChain for text processing, and OpenAI for generating embeddings and responses.

 ## Prerequisites
 Before running this project, ensure you have the following installed on your local machine: